thesephist/zerotocode/content/milestones/introduction-to-html.md

 {{<highlight html>}}
 <style>
     /* This is what a comment looks like in CSS */
-    /* A comment can span
-        multiple lines! */

     /* I'll use comments to explain what's going on here */

     /* We can separate selectors with commas to select